Eviepayne/digitalcriminal-install/readme.md

 Each time you're asked for Security warnings use [R].
 This is script execution policy to protect you from background running powershell scripts.

-Follow the scripts instructions as they come along.
-You'll be told eventually that the main script will be run.
-Once that happens, follow the below guide.

 <h1>
 Guide
 </h1>